meysam-amini/meysam-amini/README.md

 ## Welcome to my page!
 I'm Meysam, Java software developer with 4+ years experience in Java and related frameworks and tools.
-Also interested in AI, Data Sience and ML, experienced in making streaming analytics pipelines using Spark and Kafka, skilled in Machine Learning , Deep Learning and Data Analysis with Python.
+Proficient in developing secure and reliable spring-boot backend services, Also interested in AI, Data Sience and ML, experienced in making streaming analytics pipelines using Spark and Kafka, and skilled in Machine Learning , Deep Learning and Data Analysis with Python.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=meysam-amini&show_icons=true&theme=highcontrast)